10 Best: Barcelona's Best Tapas Joints - Small Portions Bursting With Taste

 Local Expert Tip: "Reserve in advance, as they fill up very quickly"

 El Xampanyet, is Catalonia at its purest.
-If you scale Barcelona back to what it used to be, this restaurant embodies the essence of tapas and cava.
+It's what Barcelona used to be in the greasy tapas era

 Local Expert Tip: "Try their anchovies, olives and mushroom dishes"